geisa/specification/source/system-architecture.rst

 The container runtime used by the platform implementation is out of scope, but conformant implementations MUST be able to enforce the permissions and controls the GEISA specification requires.

-An LEE conformant GEISA implementation must provide a set of :doc:`base-libraries` and :doc:`core-services` to containers running in the environment.
+An LEE conformant GEISA implementation must provide a set of :doc:`lee/base-libraries` and :doc:`lee/core-services` to containers running in the environment.
 The goal of GEISA LEE conformance is to provide a consistent and efficient execution enviroment to edge applications running on the platform.
-Platform implementers may use any GNU/Linux variant they see fit, provided it meets the requirements noted in :doc:`operating-system`; however, for security and efficiency reasons, implementers SHOULD NOT use full general purpose GNU/Linux operating systems.
+Platform implementers may use any GNU/Linux variant they see fit, provided it meets the requirements noted in :doc:`lee/operating-system`; however, for security and efficiency reasons, implementers SHOULD NOT use full general purpose GNU/Linux operating systems.
 Implementers SHOULD use distributions specifically built for embedded enviroments and should excise any unnecessary system components.